 Bianca joined Denver Relief in 2012.
 She moved here from Florida in 2011 and is currently studying Sociology and Economics.
 She skates with a local roller derby leauge and is passionate about baking and crafts.

 Shirlee joined Denver Relief in 2012.
-She is a Denver native with a husband, adult son, and a geriatric whippet.
+She is a Denver native with a husband and adult son.
 She is an active member of the Denver Orchid Society and spends as much time as possible in her greenhouse and enjoying life and music whenever she can.

 Scott joined Denver Relief in 2013.
 After moving to Denver four years ago, Scott has been able to medicate with marijuana legally.
 This adult choice to find alternatives to opiates and ibuprofen stemmed from the multiple surgeries on his right leg and foot.
 As a preferred indica smoker, Gumbo, The Sister and Bio Diesel are his first choices.
 Oil painting is where his passion lays.
 "Color, color, color!"

 Mike D joined Denver Relief in 2013.
+Mike currently acts as an MMC manager for Denver Relief.
 Originally from New Hampshire.
 Mike has lived all over the US as well as Italy for 2 years while serving with the USAF.
 After being honorably discharged in 2004, Mike spent some time back in NH before moving to Denver in 2008.
 He enjoys sports and spending time with his wife.
 His favorite strains include anything in the Chem family and OG’s.
 "Go Red Sox!"

 Amir joined Denver Relief in the summer of 2013.
 He moved to Denver from Kansas City shortly after graduating from the University of Kansas.
 He shares a range of interests, among them being an avid Jayhawk basketball fan.
 Amir has a strong compassion for others and a wide understanding of the benfits of medical marijuana.